MohamedAymanHosny/Heart-Disease-Prediction/README.md

 ![Feature Importance](screenshots/feature-importance.png)

-> لو أسماء الصور عندك مختلفة، غيّر أسماء الملفات داخل روابط الصور فقط مع الحفاظ على نفس فولدر `screenshots`.
+> 💡 If your screenshot filenames are different, update the image paths above to match your `screenshots/` folder.

 ---

-## 🎯 شكل الـ Prediction
+## 🎯 Prediction Output

-المستخدم بيدخل الـ 11 feature عن طريق:
+The user enters the 11 patient features using:

-- Sliders
+- 🎚️ Sliders
-- Dropdowns
+- 🔽 Dropdowns
-- Radio Buttons
+- 🔘 Radio Buttons

-وبعدين يختار الـ Model:
+The user can choose:

 - Logistic Regression
 - Random Forest